 The computer reacts in a matter of milliseconds if not faster.
 Also, a computer can control all the companies in the index, not only a fraction.
 Thus, the only limitation of the digital trader was its lack of intelligence.
 When augmented with artificial intelligence, digital traders are increasing their advantage over biological ones.

-Neotic.ai already delivers the AI-powered tools for automated trading for multiple brokers.
+Neotic.ai already delivers AI-powered tools for automated trading for multiple brokers.

 Augmented research and background scanning

-Natural Language Processing delivers the sentiment analysis and other tools to check the opinions and general feeling of the company.
+Natural Language Processing delivers sentiment analysis and other tools to check the opinions and general feelings of the company.
 It can also analyze the internal base of contracts or emails in search of things to optimize or redesign.

 Image Recognition performed on satellite images can analyze the placement of shops or the routes that are used to transport goods.

-Employing am ever-vigilant overseer of the transaction can significantly reduce the risk f frauds and generated loses.
+Employing an ever-vigilant overseer of the transaction can significantly reduce the risk of fraud and generated losses.